 Are you getting enough cardio each week?
-The American Heart Association suggests a total of 150 hours of aerobic exercise every week, which is simple to do when you own a treadmill.
+The American Heart Association suggests 150 hours of aerobic exercise every week, which is simple when you own a treadmill.

 Treadmill Name